Section Image

 1/4

-Updated and well cared for ranch style homes are the most common sight in McCrorey Heights.
+Updated, well-maintained ranch-style homes are the most common sight in McCrorey Heights.

-Updated and well cared for ranch style homes are the most common sight in McCrorey Heights.
+Updated, well-maintained ranch-style homes are the most common sight in McCrorey Heights.

-The Streets of McCrorey heights are lined with beautiful older trees.
+The Streets of McCrorey Heights are lined with beautiful older trees.

-The Streets of McCrorey heights are lined with beautiful older trees.
+The Streets of McCrorey Heights are lined with beautiful older trees.

-Large yards, well maintained homes and close to everything; McCrorey Heights has got it all.
+Large yards, well-maintained homes and close to everything; McCrorey Heights has got it all.

-Large yards, well maintained homes and close to everything; McCrorey Heights has got it all.
+Large yards, well-maintained homes and close to everything; McCrorey Heights has got it all.

 1/4